 - Long-term use may raise the chance of ovarian cancer.

-- A pregnancy test will be done to show that you are NOT pregnant before starting this medicine.
+- A pregnancy test will be done to show that you are NOT pregnant before starting clomiphene.
 If you get pregnant while taking clomiphene, call your doctor right away.

-- To raise the chance of getting pregnant, talk with your doctor about the best time to have sex while taking this medicine.
+- To raise the chance of getting pregnant, talk with your doctor about the best time to have sex while taking clomiphene.